...for the parts science can't reach.

 After trauma has been processed, a new question emerges: Who am I now?

-For many clients—especially those recovering from coercive control, high-demand religious groups, or spiritually manipulative environments—the ability to trust their own inner knowing has been systematically undermined.
+For many clients—especially those recovering from coercive control, high-demand religious groups, or spiritually manipulative environments—coercion and conditioning have systematically undermined their ability to trust their own knowing.
 They were taught that their instincts were wrong, their desires were selfish, their questions were dangerous.
 Trauma processing clears the neurobiological damage.
 Resonance and Alignment rebuilds the capacity for self-trust.

-In this phase, we work with what I call your inner compass—the felt sense in your body that tells you what's true for you, separate from what you were told to believe.
+In this phase, we work with your inner compass—the felt sense in your body that tells you what's true, separate from what you were told to believe.
 You learn to distinguish genuine inspiration from anxiety masquerading as excitement.
 You learn to recognize the difference between authentic desire and conditioned compliance.
 You practice saying yes to what resonates and no to what doesn't—without guilt, without second-guessing, without needing external validation.

-The between-session practices you've been building become increasingly important here.
-Your body has its own timeline and its own wisdom about what it needs.
+The practices you've been building between sessions matter most in this phase.
+Your body has its own timeline and wisdom about what it needs.
 A regular yoga practice, consistent bodywork, time in movement or nature — these aren't just supportive, they're informative.
 The body that has been listened to starts to speak more clearly.
-Clients in this phase often report that physical practices they've had for years suddenly deepen, because the trauma material that was blocking access to inner knowing has been cleared.
+Clients in this phase often report that practices they've had for years suddenly deepen, because processing the trauma cleared what was blocking access to that inner knowing.

 Clients in this phase often describe a sense of "coming home"—not to a place, but to themselves.
 They stop looking for someone else to tell them who they are.